Kessie scores as AC Milan secure comeback victory over Tameze’s Verona

 Kessie as well as Senegal’s Fode Ballo-Toure were in action for the Red and Blacks.
 Whereas, Algeria’s Ismael Bennacer – who was named in the starting XI – was subbed off for Zlatan Ibrahimovic in the 77th minute.

-For Verona, Cameroonian midfielder Adrien Tameze was brought in for Miguel Veloso on the hour mark, but Ghana's Philip Yeboah and Cameroon's Martin Hongla played no role in the five-goal thriller.
+For Verona, Cameroonian midfielder Adrien Tameze was brought on for Miguel Veloso on the hour mark, but Ghana's Philip Yeboah and Cameroon's Martin Hongla played no role in the five-goal thriller.

 AC Milan are guests of Bologna on October 23 in their next league outing.
 Before then, they travel to Portugal for a date with FC Porto on Tuesday.